 |

-① Select "Other" for the category, and enter "Margin Trading" in the details field that appears.
+① Select “Other” for the “Product” field, and enter “Margin Trading” in the detailed input field that appears.

 ② If this does not apply to your work, select “No.”

-③ For "Income Amount," enter the total amount of gains and losses incurred on Exness.
-If you trade using multiple Exness accounts, obtain the annual trading statements for all accounts where you have conducted trades and enter the total amount of all gains and losses.
+③ For “Income Amount,” enter the total amount of gains and losses incurred on Exness.
+If you trade using multiple Exness accounts, obtain the annual trading statements for all accounts in which you have traded and enter the total amount of all gains and losses.

-④ Enter the expenses incurred from FX trading with Exness.
+④ For "Necessary Expenses," enter the expenses incurred in connection with your FX trading on Exness.

 ⑤ You do not need to enter withholding tax.
 Trading with overseas FX brokers, including Exness, is not subject to withholding tax.